prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 * *Ad Unit Params*: The arguments provided by the page are in `validBidRequests` as illustrated below.
 * *Transaction ID*: `bidderRequest.bids[].transactionId` should be sent to your server and forwarded to any Demand Side Platforms your server communicates with.
 * *Ad Server Currency*: If your service supports bidding in more than one currency, your adapter should call `config.getConfig(currency)` to see if the page has defined which currency it needs for the ad server.
 * *Referrer*: Referrer should be passed into your server and utilized there.
 This is important in contexts like AMP where the original page referrer isn't available directly to the adapter.
-The convention is to do something like this: `referrer: config.getConfig('pageUrl') || utils.getTopWindowUrl()`.
+Use the `bidderRequest.refererInfo` property to pass in referrer information.

+#### Valid Build Requests Array

 Sample array entry for `validBidRequests[]`: